-Surgery may be necessary if you suffer a serious neck injury at work.
-The decision about whether you need neck surgery and which type of surgery would be best for your should be made by you and your doctor.
+Your doctor may recommend surgery if you suffer a serious neck injury at work.
+The decision about whether you need neck surgery and which type of surgery would be best for you should be made by you and your doctor.

-Doctors perform many different types of neck surgery to relieve pain from work injuries.
-Some of the most common types of neck surgeries performed in workers compensation cases include:
+Doctors perform many different types of neck surgery to relieve pain and impairment that comes from work injuries.
+Some of the most common types of neck surgeries performed in workers compensation cases include the following:

 - Cervical discectomies,